10 books on how to effectively manage a remote team

 Are you considering working remotely or is your team located somewhere else?
 Remote work can take on different forms.
 With the challenge to hire more and more developers and digital talents, many companies move to other locations to hire people.
 To keep talents on board, businesses start to offer modern benefits to work outside of the office.
 There are many reasons why remote work might also be the future of work.
 Applied correctly and by taking some tactics into account, working remotely can be a win-win for everyone.

-Office Not Required by Jason Fried & David H. Hansson
+by Jason Fried & David H. Hansson

 Remote work increases the talent pool, reduces turnover, lessens the real estate footprint, and improves the ability to conduct business across multiple time zones, to name just a few advantages.
 As Fried and Hansson explain the challenges and unexpected benefits of this phenomenon, they show why — with a few controversial exceptions such as Yahoo — more businesses will want to promote this model of getting things done.